gkrishnan/gkrishnan.github.io/_posts/2015-06-07-apache-spark-part1-intro.md

 If a large read-only piece of data is used in multiple parallel operations, it is preferable to distribute it to the workers only once instead of packaging it with every closure.
 Spark lets the programmer create a “broadcast variable” object that wraps the value and ensures that it is only copied to each worker once.
+Broadcast variables permit the programmer to create read only variable cached on a machine, rather than shipping copies of it to every machine with the tasks.
+Also, once a broadcast object is created, that should be used over the actual variable to ensure that the broadcast functionality is being correctly utilized.
+Another important item to be noted is that the broadcast object should not be modified, to ensure that all the tasks get the correct values of the broadcast objects.

 #####Accumulators